tyronechrisharris/qna/README.md

-## Offline Multilingual Question Answering System
+# Offline Multilingual Question Answering System

-This comprehensive system enables users to interact via a terminal-based chat interface, posing questions in multiple languages and receiving accurate, contextually relevant answers, all without requiring an internet connection.
+This comprehensive system enables users to interact via a terminal-based chat interface, posing questions in multiple languages and receiving accurate, contextually relevant answers in the same language, all without requiring an internet connection.
 By leveraging natural language processing, information retrieval, intelligent agents, and offline models, this system prioritizes data privacy and accessibility even in disconnected environments.

-### Table of Contents
+## Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)